python-botogram/botogram/docs/custom-components.rst

 * **Don't assume your component will be used only by one bot**.
 Try to design your component in a way it can be used by multiple bots at once.
-This includes the use of :py:func:`botogram.pass_bot` when you need the bot instance, and the use of shared memory.
+This includes :ref:`requesting the bot instance <tricks-dynamic-arguments>` via arguments when you need it.

 * **Store everything in the shared memory**. :ref:`Shared memory
   <shared-memory>` provides a simple way to store your component's data,